allenjromano/dh2spring2020/content/docs/course/syllabus/_index.md

 This is a class which will use a wide range of different technologies.
 Students should have a reliable functioning laptop for use in class and  access to a reliable internet connection.

+You have a number of options for how to host sites you create.
+While some of these are free services, some are subscription services.
+For those subscription services, we will often use trial accounts so that you can see how the service works and decide whether to continue with it for your project.

+For web hosting, I am using vultr.
+You can use the same service (while also helping offset hosting costs for this and other sites), by getting your free trial ($50 credit) through [my referal link](https://www.vultr.com/?ref=8369991-4F)

 ### Student Responsibilities

 - This is a graduate class.
 It is expected that students attend all  class sessions, complete all assignments, work consistently towards  project goals, contribute to discussion threads on a regular basis, and  come prepared to engage fully in in-class activities.